sonniebailey/sonniebailey.github.io/about-content.md

 * [Show me the consequences and I'll show you the outcomes](https://wealthandrisk.nz/show-me-the-consequences/)

+#### How I invest my own money

+I have money invested in Australian superannuation in a low-fee, widely diversified, growth-oriented fund.
+My KiwiSaver is invested in Kernel's High Growth fund (and my wife's Kiwisaver is invested in Simplicity's Growth Fund).
+I have funds invested in SuperLife's conservative fund.
+The majority of my surplus income is directed towards repaying my mortgage.
+Investing time and money into this my own career (including this business) and the career of my wife also involves significant investment.

+I have a number of insurances in place, including home, contents, car, professional indemnity, life, trauma/critical illness, income protection, and total and permanent disability (TPD) insurance.

+If you're interested, in late 2019 I wrote a detailed article on ["How I money"](https://wealthandrisk.nz/how-i-money/).

 ### Fairhaven Wealth's clients

 Almost all of my clients to date have been "ideal" clients.
 They haven't traditionally fallen within a particular demographic, so much as a psychographic.
 They seem to have three things in common: